ChargePi/ChargePi-go/docs/services/mender.md

-# Charging station with Mender
+# ⚡ Charge point with Mender

 We will use [Mender](https://mender.io/) as OTA service for updating Linux, Docker and the client.
 For the OCPP server/central system, we will use **[SteVe](https://github.com/RWTH-i5-IDSG/steve)**.